Contracting isometries and differentiability of the escape rate: Introduction

 Hugely motivated by the works of Gou{\"e}zel \cite{gouezel2022exponential}, Mathieu \cite{mathieu2015entropy} and Mathieu and Sisto \cite{mathieu2020deviation}, we aim to investigate higher regularity of the escape rate on various spaces.
 Given a signed measure $\eta$ on $G$, we define

 Our main results are as follows.

-\begin{theorem} Let $G$ be a countable group acting on a metric space $(X, d)$ that involves two independent contracting isometries, and let $\mu$ be a non-elementary probability measure on $G$ with finite first moment.
+\begin{theorem} Let $G$ be as in Convention \ref{conv:main} and let $\mu$ be a non-elementary probability measure on $G$ with finite first moment.
 Then there exists $C, \epsilon> 0$ such that for any probability measure $\mu'$ such that $\|\mu' - \mu\|_{0, 1} < \epsilon$. \end{theorem}

-\begin{theorem} Let $G$ be a countable group acting on a metric space $(X, d)$ that involves two independent contracting isometries.
-Let $\mu$ be a non-elementary probability measure on $G$ with finite first moment, let $\eta$ be a signed measure that is absolutely continuous with respect to $\mu$ and such that $\|\eta\|_{0, 1} < \infty$, and let $\{\mu_{t} : t \in [-1, 1]\}$ be a family of probability measures such that Then $l(\mu_{t})$ is differentiable at $t=0$ with the derivative Moreover, this derivative is continuous with respect to $\mu$ and $\eta$. \end{theorem}
+\begin{theorem} Let $G$ be as in Convention \ref{conv:main} and let $\mu$ be a non-elementary probability measure on $G$ with finite first moment, let $\eta$ be a signed measure that is absolutely continuous with respect to $\mu$ and such that $\|\eta\|_{0, 1} < \infty$, and let $\{\mu_{t} : t \in [-1, 1]\}$ be a family of probability measures such that Then $l(\mu_{t})$ is differentiable at $t=0$ with the derivative Moreover, this derivative is continuous with respect to $\mu$ and $\eta$ in $\|\cdot\|_{0, 1}$-topology. \end{theorem}

 Analyticity of the escape rate of random walks on free groups and free products was discussed independently by Ledrappier and Gilch (see \cite{ledrappier2001free}, \cite{gilch2007rate}, \cite{ledrappier2012analyticity}).
 Ha{\"i}ssinsky, Mathieu and M{\"u}ller proved analyticity of the escape rate of random walks on surface groups by using automatic structures \cite{haissinsky2018renewal}.
 On Gromov hyperbolic groups, Lipschitz continuity and $C^{1}$-regularity of the escape rate is due to Ledrappier \cite{ledrappier2013regularity} and Mathieu \cite{mathieu2015entropy}, respectively.
 These results are generalized to acylindrically hyperbolic groups and Teichm{\"u}ller spaces by Mathieu and Sisto \cite{mathieu2020deviation}.
 Finally, Gou{\"e}zel established analyticity of the escape rate on hyperbolic groups in \cite{gouezel2017analyticity}.
 Theorem \ref{thm:driftLipschitz} and \ref{thm:driftDiff} generalize Mathieu-Sisto's differentiability of the escape rate to CAT(0) spaces and Culler-Vogtmann Outer space.